 Are you making music at home during confinement?
 Inspired by the special Lockdown musical video in above Youtube playlist made in Mumbai with Abuzar Akhtar, Hemant Tiwari & music video director, Shamin Mehrotra?
-Our audio musical playlist begins with a beautiful collaboration across the world: an original song by Pierre Blanc-Sahnoun (France), sung by Charlie Crettenand (Sion Switzerland) and produced by Dean Lobovits (Berkeley California).
-Michael Castelli (Middlebury Vermont) contributed our second song, Redrocks along with his friend, Tim Joy who laid down the piano and organ tracks; having played this song at live gigs, he started recording it about a year ago; “It only took a global pandemic for me to finish it.”
+Our audio musical playlist begins with a beautiful collaboration across the world: My Forecast is an original song with lyrics by Maria Tiunova (Moscow, Russia), music by Dean Lobovits (El Cerrito, California USA) and vocals by Elena Baskina (New York, Miami and Moscow).
+Then comes Covid, an original song by Pierre Blanc-Sahnoun (France), sung by Charlie Crettenand (Sion Switzerland) and produced by Dean Lobovits (Berkeley California).
+Michael Castelli (Middlebury Vermont) contributed Redrocks along with his friend, Tim Joy who laid down the piano and organ tracks; having played this song at live gigs, he started recording it about a year ago; “It only took a global pandemic for me to finish it.
+Stephen by Will Sherwin (Michael Castelli on Slide Guitar, Gene Combs on Guitar) is another cherished contribution.
 Do you have homemade music to add?
 It doesn’t need to be an original song, just keep copyright restrictions in mind.

 Communities Collecting Wisdoms

 A number of communities have been getting together to share their wisdoms and create collective documents with each other.
 Please contact us if you’ve been using collective practices to bring together communities remotely during confinement.